Snipershot8913/B-17-Project-/README.md

 # B-17-Project-
 # Making a B-17 in blender
-In order to use my file you need to download it form github then import it into blender
+In order to use my file you need to download it from GitHub, then import it into blender.
 ## Hope You Enjoy my project

 # How did we get here